KatePaulauskas/watch-store/README.md

      </details>
      <br>

-The keywords were selcted using Semrush platform based on two locations: Ireland and the US:
+The keywords were selected using the Semrush platform based on two locations: Ireland and the US:

 ![SEO Keywords Ireland](/media/seo-keywords-ireland-1.jpeg)